KennyThomas/SoftwareTestingProject/ProjectTestPlan.md

 ## 4.2 System and Integration Testing
 ### Definition
+System and Integration Testing is vital for this game.
+We need to make sure that all the separate components we have tested are working together.
+With this testing we can see the behavior between components, if this is done correclty we can view what components need to be tuned down or turned up.

 ### Participants
+Testers <br>
+Joe <br>
+Sarah <br>
+Jack <br>

 ### Methodology
+We wll conduct this testing by seeing how these components behave with eachother.
+* We will first look at can the player go from the menu straight into the game and the game starts.
+* If this is working we can then see if the combat between the player and enemy is working.
+* If the player gets hit a heart will disappear.
+* If the enemy gets hit the enemy will disappear.
+* If the player picks up a pickup then the health will go up by one.
+* We need to see if the pause menu works correctly with the in game.
+If the navigation is working correclty the menu should be working.

 ## 4.3 Performance and Stress Testing
 ### Definition